boonebgorges/buddypress-docs/readme.txt

 == Changelog ==

+= 1.3.3 =
+* Fixed bug that incorrectly approved some post comments

 = 1.3.2 =
 * Fixed bug with tab permalinks on some setups
 * Fixed bug in the way parent Doc is pre-selected on Edit screen dropdown